|EPY 505 Measurement and Evaluation||3 SH|

 |EPY 605 Clinical Mental Health Counseling Skills||3 SH|

-This course will provide Clinical Mental Health Counseling (CMHC) students with experiential training focused on individual counseling and consultation for application in clinical mental health and agency settings.
-Primary emphasis will be on development of individual counseling skills relating to assessment, intervention and termination with case studies, role playing and supervision.
-Counselor, consultant and client characteristics and behaviors, which influence the helping process –– including, age, gender, ethnic and cultural differences –– will be considered in counseling applications.
+This course will provide clinical mental health counseling (CMHC) students with experiential training focused on individual counseling and consultation for application in clinical mental health and agency settings.
+Primary emphasis will be on development of individual counseling skills relating to assessment, intervention, and termination with case studies, role playing, and supervision.
+Counselor, consultant, and client characteristics and behaviors, which influence the helping process-including, age, gender, and ethnic and cultural differences-will be considered in counseling applications.
 Students who are preparing to work as clinical mental health counselors will demonstrate the professional knowledge, skills, and practices necessary to address a wide variety of circumstances within the clinical mental health counseling context.
-This course is designed to meet The Council for the Accreditation of Counseling and Education Related Program, 2009 CACREP standards for professional practice.
-Prerequisite: Admittance into the Counselor Education Program – Option in CMHC, or completion of EPY 602 or permission of the chair of the Dept. of Ed. & Ed.
-Psych.
+This course is designed to meet the Council for Accreditation of Counseling and Related Educational Programs, 2009 CACREP standards for professional practice.
+Prerequisite: admittance into the counselor education program-option in CMHC, or completion of EPY 602 or permission of the chair of the Department of Education and Education Psychology.

 |EPY 606 Advanced Group Work: Theory and Practice||3 SH|